-In addition to service members, other eligible passengers include select U.S. citizens flying on participating airlines as well as those who are members of a Custom and Border Protection (CBP) Trusted Traveler program, including Global Entry, SENTRI and NEXUS.
-Canadian citizens traveling domestically in the United States who are members of NEXUS are also qualified to participate in TSA Pre✓™.
-Individuals interested in participating in a CBP Trusted Traveler program can apply by visiting www.globalentry.gov.
+Travelers that are eligible for TSA Pre✓™ include select U.S. citizens flying on participating airlines; members of the U.S. Armed Forces, including reservists and National Guard members; members of the TSA Pre✓™ Application Program; members of Customs and Border Protection (CBP) Trusted Traveler Program, including Global Entry, SENTRI and NEXUS and Canadian citizens traveling domestically in the United States who are members of NEXUS also are qualified to participate in TSA Pre✓™.

 TSA will always incorporate random and unpredictable security measures throughout the airport and no individual is guaranteed expedited screening.